Woody Allen's Alleged Former Teen Girlfriend Comes Forward

 "There were times the three of us were together, and it was actually great fun," Engelhardt remembered.
 "We enjoyed each other when we were in the moment.
 She was beautiful and sweet, he was charming and alluring, and I was sexy and becoming more and more sophisticated in this game."

 Over time, however, her feelings changed.
-Growing older made her more cognizant of the power dynamic between the two of them.
+Growing older made her more cognisant of the power dynamic between the two of them.

 "It wasn't until after it was done when I really had time to think of how twisted it was when we were together … and how I was little more than a plaything," she admitted.
 "While we were together, the whole thing was a game that was being operated solely by Woody so we never quite knew where we stood."